 Consumers' travel expenditures have historically followed a seasonal pattern.
 Correspondingly, travel partners' advertising investments, and therefore our revenue and profits, have also historically followed a seasonal pattern.
 Our financial performance tends to be seasonally highest in the second and third quarters of a given year, which includes the seasonal peak in consumer demand, traveler hotel and rental stays, and travel activities and experiences taken, compared to the first and fourth quarters, which represent seasonal low points.
 Due to the impact of COVID-19 on our business, which led to unfavorable working capital trends and material negative operating cash flow during the year ended December 31, 2020, we did not experience our typical seasonal pattern for revenue and profit during the calendar quarters within the year ended December 31, 2020.
-Although consumer demand, traveler hotel and rental stays, and travel activities and experiences taken generally remain materially lower than historic levels, these trends have improved during the first half of 2021, particularly in the second quarter of 2021, resulting in increased revenues, working capital and positive operating cash flow more akin to typical historical seasonality trends in the first half of the year.
+Although consumer demand, traveler hotel and rental stays, and travel activities and experiences taken generally remain materially lower than historic levels, these trends have improved during 2021, particularly in the second and third quarters of 2021, resulting in increased revenues, and working capital and operating cash flow more akin to typical historical seasonality trends.
 However, it is difficult to predict the seasonality for the upcoming quarters, given the sustained uncertainty related to the continued economic impact of the COVID-19 pandemic, and the ultimate shape and timing of a recovery in our key markets.
 In addition, significant shifts in our business mix or adverse economic conditions could result in future seasonal patterns that are different from historical trends.